bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/program-start.rst

 The common way to implement a Start Event Bean is to extend from :public-api:`AbstractProcessStartEventBean </ch/ivyteam/ivy/process/eventstart/AbstractProcessStartEventBean.html>`.

-If you use a clustered Enterprise Engine, you may mark your implementation with the :public-api:`IMultiNodeCapable </ch/ivyteam/ivy/process/beans/IMultiNodeCapable.html>` interface.
+If you use an Axon Ivy Cluster, you may mark your implementation with the :public-api:`IMultiNodeCapable </ch/ivyteam/ivy/process/beans/IMultiNodeCapable.html>` interface.
 This will enable your Program Start not only on the master node, but on all available nodes.